itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Usualy Hinton diagram helps identify some patterns in the weight matrix.

 Let's go back to the graph.
-What can you say about the network just looking at this picture?
+What can you say about the network just by looking at this picture?
 First of all you can see that there is no squares on the diagonal.
 That is because the are equal to zero.
 Second important thing is that plot is symmetric.